 After finishing your walk or bike around the seawall, walk along the waterfront to Gastown, passing by Canada Place on the way.

 Gastown may be touristy but I have a bit of a soft spot for it.
-You can’t deny it’s pretty with it’s colourful flower pots, cobbled streets and old fashioned gas lamps.
+You can’t deny it’s pretty with its colorful flower pots, cobbled streets, and old-fashioned gas lamps.
 It even has a smaller version of New York’s Flatiron Building – Hotel Europe.

-There are also some great restaurants in this area and for lunch I recommend Tacofino for iconic fish tacos or Bao Down for the best bao in the city.
+There are also some great restaurants in this area and for lunch, I recommend Tacofino for iconic fish tacos or Finch’s – a tea house with old-world charm and really good teas and baguette sandwiches.

 Eclectic Chinatown